dagronf/DFSearchKit/README.md

 }
 ```

-`DFIndexData` provides methods to get the raw index data for storing, and to load from data
+`DFSearchIndexData` provides methods to get the raw index data for storing, and to load from data

-`let indexer = DFIndexData.load(from: myData)`
+`let indexer = DFSearchIndexData.load(from: myData)`

 `let newIndexData = indexer.save()`